People-DAO/website/content/teams/accounting.md

 - Creating monthly reviews and tracking of each team’s task board to ensure a correct and corresponding payout
 - Preparing reports and research that contain seasonal accounting information such as total cash flow(inflow-outflow), and financial insights
 - Creating monthly infographics where the DAO’s monthly expenditures are displayed and broken down according to each team’s spending
-- Creating a weekly calendar that entails all activities in the DAO

 ## How to join